-“Theft by deception” is the scary legal term for writing bad checks and I didn’t even realize it was on my record until I was applying for an accounting job… at my family’s business!
+“Theft by deception” is the scary legal term for writing bad checks.
+I didn’t even realize it was on my record until I applied for an accounting job… at my family’s business!

 Let me explain…

 The year was 1999.
 I was engaged to “Jeff” who had terrible money habits.
-Unfortunately, out relationship was characterized by drama and stress and financial chaos.
+Unfortunately, drama and stress and financial chaos ruled our relationship.

 Because Jeff rarely had his fair share of the bill money, we were constantly in the red.
 On more than one occasion our refrigerator was bare and payday still several days off.
 My brilliant solution: write a check for groceries despite the lack of funds to cover the amount!
 (Back then, there wasn’t the instant communication between banks like there is today.)

-At one point, a check was actually returned twice by my bank for insufficient funds.
-Rather than try to collect the money directly from me, this particular grocery chain turned it over to an attorney which led to me going before a judge and admitting that yes, I owed them money.
+At one point, a check bounced twice by my bank for insufficient funds.
+Rather than try to collect the money directly from me, this particular grocery chain turned it over to an attorney.
+This led to me going before a judge and admitting that yes, I owed them money.
 I then had to arrange a payment system with the court, which included fees on top of all that I owed.